Barahakshetra Municipality: Chanarmain Dhami Than

 Chanarmain Dhami Than is one of the famous holy places known as 'Shree Chanarmain Dhami Thaan' in Barahakshetra Municipality, wad no.-05, Kalabanjar beside Police Station.
-Every year, a great mela (fair) is conducted on 27th of Baisakh.
-People visiting this place for worship believe that Dhami Baba will end evil and bring prosperity.
+Every year, a great mela (fair) is conducted on 27th of Baisakh.Chanarmain was name of a person who had power of tantra and matra and he was from Rajdhami community People visiting this place for worship believe that Dhami Baba will end evil and bring prosperity.